Asutherland8219/COMP306/Assignment4/DesignDoc.md

 3 possible instances.
 Each instance is broken down as follows:
 - Happy Path (The best outcome for the block)
 - Sub-optimal path ( A path with a mixture of outcomes, some happy some sad)
-- Death (The character, Alice, dies and the user is forced to return to the checkpoint)
+- Bad path/ Death (The character, Alice, dies and the user is forced to return to the checkpoint)

 ** Death will not be very violent or descriptive.
 In some instances it may actually be the incapacitation of the character that results in them returning to the checkpoint**